drewjin/drewjin.github.io/_pages/about.md

 > Nothing Special...

 Hello there!
-My name is Yijie Jin (金义杰).
-I am currently an undergraduate student at the Department of Computer Science and Technology, School of Computer Engineering and Science, Shanghai University (SHU), supervised by Prof. [Junjie Peng](https://scholar.google.com/citations?hl=en&user=l7IPf0sAAAAJ&view_op=list_works&sortby=pubdate).
+My name is **Yijie Jin** (金义杰).
+I am currently an incoming Ph.D. student at Qingyuan Research Institute, School of Computer Science, Shanghai Jiaotong Univerisity (SJTU), supervised by Prof. [Zhijie Deng](https://scholar.google.com/citations?user=J3dR0sUAAAAJ&hl=en).
+Also, I am an Undergrad. student at the Department of Computer Science and Technology, School of Computer Engineering and Science, Shanghai University (SHU), supervised by Prof. [Junjie Peng](https://scholar.google.com/citations?hl=en&user=l7IPf0sAAAAJ&view_op=list_works&sortby=pubdate).

 My English name is **Drew**.
 In English-speaking contexts, I prefer to use Drew as my middle name, so my full name can be Yijie Drew Jin.
 Feel free to address me by any of these names—whether it’s Yijie, Drew, or Jin—I'm happy to respond to any of them!

-I am passionate about advancing **Machine Learning Systems (MLSys)**, with a strong focus on **Efficient Large Language Models (LLMs)**.
+I am passionate about advancing **Machine Learning Systems (MLSys)**, with a strong focus on **Efficient Generative AI**.
 Additionally, I used to explore **traditional NLP** and **multimodal learning**, particularly in the domain of **Multimodal Sentiment Analysis (MSA)**.

 Recently,

-- I have been serving as a Research Intern with Prof. [Zhijie Deng](https://scholar.google.com/citations?user=J3dR0sUAAAAJ&hl=en) at Shanghai Jiaotong University (SJTU).
-I am working on D2fEngine with all my efforts recently, which is the first open-sourced vLLM for dLLMs worldwide.
+- I am working on D2fEngine with all my efforts recently, which is the first open-sourced vLLM for dLLMs worldwide.

   - **Lang**: Triton, CPP (keeps on learning, diving in), Golang in backend development, Vue in frontend development.
-  - **MLSys/Efficient LLMs**: dllm inference optimization, parallel decoding, efficient reasoning, kv compression, etc. (hard! hard! hard!)
+  - **MLSys/Efficient LLMs**: dLLM inference optimization, parallel decoding, efficient reasoning, kv cache compression, etc.
-  - **LLM Reasoning**: all kinds of reasoning tasks, especially reasoning pruning.

 - Planning to learn: Ray, TileLang, practice my leetcode ablitiy, etc.